sskanishk/libredesk/docs/docs/installation.md

 # Copy the config.sample.toml to config.toml and edit it as needed.
 cp config.sample.toml config.toml

-# Edit config.toml and find commented lines containing "docker compose".
-Replace the values in the lines below those comments with service names instead of IP addresses.

 # Run the services in the background.
 docker compose up -d